wmfs/tymly-website/docs/reference/cardscript/inputs/input-date-time.md

       "type": "string",
       "required": "Optional",
       "text": "Description of the input desired.
 Displayed when no text has been input."
-    }
+    },
+    {
+      "name": "clearable",
+      "type": "boolean",
+      "required": "Optional",
+      "text": "Whether the user can clear the data."
+    },
+    {
+      "name": "withSeconds",
+      "type": "boolean",
+      "required": "Optional",
+      "text": "Whether to display and allow the user to enter seconds" }
   ]
 }